Is the Sportster 883 a beginners bike? This is a question we get asked a lot and something I see all over the web.

 I guess it’s a favourite question because undoubtedly among the learner legal bikes the 883 looks pretty cool and 883ccs of capacity sounds like a lot of motor for the money.

 As a ‘smaller’ Harley, the Sportster has earned, somewhat unfairly, the reputation of girls bike or in some cases a ‘starter Harley’.
 Absolutely not true, many riders get on bigger Harleys, other bikes and they come back to them for their own certain appeal.
 They are not the nimblest or fastest bikes around but have plenty of unique character that makes the Sporsters loved around the globe.
+Compared to the larger twins in the same stable, they are smaller – but in no way a small bike and definitely not light.

 Understandably anyone who is just getting into riding and has decided on the Harley brand will gravitate to the smallest bike of choice.